 - putting out something that helps others at Investment Moats

-I would think that this “simple” and I note that not having an extravagant want have helped me build wealth immensely.
+I would think that this is “simple” and I note that not having an extravagant want have helped me build wealth immensely.

 What happens when you want a lot